Austrians: First Austrian Republic

 The creation of the Czechoslovak and South Slav states, the dissolution of the real union with Hungary, and the post-war treaties imposed by the victorious Allies combined to see the newly established Austrian republic both with the boundaries it has today, and a largely homogeneous German-speaking population.
 In the Treaty of Saint-Germain, in September 1919, the union with Germany was prohibited, and the new republic's name "Deutschösterreich" was prohibited by the treaty; instead, the term "Republic of Austria" was used.
 The westernmost province Vorarlberg's wish to unite with Switzerland was also ignored.
 On October 21, 1919, the state changed its name accordingly.
 Many German Austrian communities were left scattered throughout the other new states, especially in Czechoslovakia, where more than 3 million German Bohemians had not been allowed to become part of the new Austrian state, as well as in the southern part of Tyrol, which now found itself part of Italy.
 In total, more than 3.5 million German-speaking Austrians were forced to remain outside the Austrian state.

-Adolf Hitler was an Austrian by birth who was known as the Führer in Germany and annexed his birth country, Austria, to Germany in 1938 during the Anschluss.
+Adolf Hitler was an Austrian German by birth who was known as the Führer in Germany and annexed his birth country, Austria, to Germany in 1938 during the Anschluss.

 The collapse of the empire caused an apparent struggle for some German Austrians between an "Austrian" and a "German" character.
 The idea of unifying Austria with Germany was motivated both by a sense of a common German national identity, and also by a fear that the new state, stripped of its one-time imperial possessions, and surrounded by potentially hostile nation-states, would not be economically viable.
 An Austrian identity emerged to some degree during the First Republic, and although Austria was still considered part of the "German nation" by most, Austrian patriotism was encouraged by the anti-Nazi/anti-Socialist clerico-authoritarianist state ideology known as Austrofascism from 1934 to 1938.
 The Engelbert Dollfuss/Kurt von Schuschnigg government accepted that Austria was a "German state" and believed Austrians were "better Germans", but strongly opposed the annexing of Austria to Nazi Germany.